tonyedwardspz/tonyedwardspz/_posts/2022-09-21-i-beat-the-sun-up.md

 Have a positive day.
 Check.

 It's amazing what you can do from a hospital bed when you trust the process.

+*This post contains affiliate links.
+If you use them to buy something, Tony may earn a small commission at no cost to you.
+Thank you for supporting independent publishing.*